sfigg/commercialization-public/customize/enterprise/assigned-access.md

 ## Requirements

 Windows 10 Enterprise, Windows 10 Education, or Windows 10 Pro.

 ## Suggested settings

 For the most secure assigned access experience, we recommend that you configure the settings as defined in [Complementary settings for assigned access](create-a-kiosk-image.md#other-aa-settings) and [Other settings to lock down](create-a-kiosk-image.md#lockdown-settings).

 ## Interactions and interoperability

 The following table describes some features that have interoperability issues we recommend that you consider when running assigned access.

+> [!Note]
-**Note**  Where applicable, the table notes which features are optional that you can configure for assigned access.
+> Where applicable, the table notes which features are optional that you can configure for assigned access.

 <table>
 <colgroup>